naemcivic/rainforest/README.md

-This Web Application is a basic clone of online listing services like Amazon, where users can sign-up to view listings, pose item Listings for sale and leave a review for an item.
+<H3>This Web Application is a basic clone of online listing services like
+Amazon, where users can sign-up to view listings, pose item Listings for sale and leave a review for an item.</h3>

 The primary features of Ruby on Rails to build this web app is: